MCP Servers¶

 Span filter¶

-spring.ai.tool spans where mcp.transport is present and not in-process.
+spring.ai.tool spans where mcp.method.name is present.

 Controls¶